 Benefits of Hiring a Reputable Child Custody Attorney

-Working with an experienced child custody attorney can make a positive difference during either your divorce proceedings or if you consider petitioning for modifications to a court order post-divorce.
+Working with an experienced child custody attorney can make a positive difference during your divorce proceedings or if you consider petitioning for modifications to a court order post-divorce.
 A family law attorney can help ensure the legal process protect your individual and parental rights.
 If you have questions regarding custody or are involved in litigation regarding the custody of a child, you should seek advice from a licensed attorney in your state.

 Disclaimer

-This blog is made available for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
+This blog is made available for educational purposes only to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site, you understand that there is no attorney-client relationship between you and the attorneys at Rebekah L. Graham & Associates.
 The blog should not be used as a substitute for competent legal advice from a licensed attorney in your state.